 Enter Ron Perelman

-Within two years, Marvel was on the stock market, and Perelman embarked on a spending spree: he bought shares in a company called Toybiz, snapped up a couple of trading card companies, Panini stickers and a distribution outfit, Heroes World.
-All told, those acquisitions cost Marvel a reported $700m.
+Within two years, Marvel was on the stock market, and Perelman went on a spending spree: he bought shares in a company called ToyBiz, snapped up a couple of trading card companies, Panini stickers, and a distribution outfit, Heroes World.
+All told, those acquisitions cost Marvel a reported $700 million.

-Through the early 90s, Marvel was buoyed by the success of such comics as Spider-Man and X-Men, which were selling in huge numbers.
-Sales of a new book, X-Force, were similarly huge, thanks in part to a cunning sales gimmick: the first issue came in a poly bag with one of five different trading cards inside it.
-If collectors wanted to get hold of all five cards, they had to buy multiple copies of the same comic.
-With the boom still in full swing, that's exactly what collectors did - as former Comics International news editor Phil Hall recalls, fans were buying five copies to keep pristine and unopened, and a sixth to tear into and read.
+Through the early ’90s, Marvel was buoyed by the success of Spider-Man and X-Men, which were selling in huge numbers.
+Sales of a new comic, X-Force, were similarly huge, thanks in part to a cunning sales gimmick: the first issue came in a polybag with one of five different trading cards inside it.
+If collectors wanted to get hold of all five cards, they – you guessed it – had to buy multiple copies of the same comic.
+With the boom still in full swing, that’s exactly what collectors did – as former Comics International news editor Phil Hall recalls, fans were buying five copies to keep pristine and unopened, and a sixth to tear into and read.

 “When the business turned,” observed then-chariman and CEO of Marvel Scott Sassa, “it was like everything that could go wrong did go wrong.”

 Some in the industry went further, and argued that Perelman’s tactics had endangered the entire industry: